ElnuraAyase/TestingJ1/Git_usage.md

 - ❌ **.gitignore:** Files Git should ignore

 ---
+here
+❓ More Knowledge Check – Advanced Q&A

+🔄 Git Concepts Clarified

+🔀 What is merge?
+git merge is used to combine changes from one branch into another.
+It integrates the histories of two branches, creating a new commit on the target branch.

+git checkout main
+git merge feature/login

+📤 Difference: merge, push, and fetch

+Action

+Description

+Merge

+Combines branches locally.

+Push

+Sends local commits to the remote repository.

+Fetch

+Downloads commits from remote without changing your current branch.

+⚙️ What is git init?
+Initializes a new Git repository in the current folder.
+It creates a .git/ directory for tracking.

+⚔️ What is a Merge Conflict?
+Occurs when Git cannot auto-merge changes due to conflicting code.
+Resolve manually, then commit.

+🧹 How to Delete a Subrepo (Submodule)

+git submodule deinit path/to/subrepo git rm path/to/subrepo rm -rf .git/modules/path/to/subrepo

+⏪ What is revert?
+git revert <commit> creates a new commit that undoes the changes made by the specified commit, preserving history.

+🔢 What is a Hash?
+A unique SHA-1 ID representing a Git commit (e.g., 9c1d7e8a3c1f47...).

+📦 What is Stash?
+Temporarily stores uncommitted changes so you can work on something else.

+📤 What is Pop Changes?
+git stash pop restores the most recently stashed changes and removes them from the stash list.

+here
 ## 🔐 Public vs Private Repos (Azure)

 | Repo Type | Who Can See | Use Case |